 When it comes to student accommodation, I think we all know not to expect a 5* rating, but when you pay your landlord a substantial amount of money each month, and on-time, yet they don’t cover the basics like fixing the broken washing machine or giving your bedroom a fresh lick of paint from the previous tenant, you easily start to question where your money is going – and often it’s towards paying off your landlord’s mortgage on the property!

-So, if you’re feeling bogged down by this, then you might want to consider becoming your own landlord by taking out a student mortgage.
-Investing in a student mortgage is not only potentially a cheaper alternative in the long-run, but you could also have a place to call you own.
+So, if you’re feeling bogged down by all this, then you might want to consider becoming your own landlord by taking out your own mortgage as a student.
+Investing in a mortgage as a student is not only potentially a cheaper alternative in the long-run, but you could also have a place to call you own.

-In a nutshell, many people look to get a student mortgage to:
+In a nutshell, many people look to get a mortgage as a student to:

 Student mortgages are for 18+ students in higher education, usually with two years left of their course, and they’re often taken out by people who have access to a lump sum of money - perhaps inheritance or a savings account that you’ve always paid into - which can be used for a deposit.